vsurak/cursostec/hadoopbases2/README.md

 ```

 ### hadoop related
-These are the commands to start/stop the hadoop single node cluster
+These are the commands to start/stop the hadoop single node cluster in /opt/hadoop/hadoop-3.3.0/sbin
 ```
 start-all.sh
 stop-all.sh